This is Part 5 of my series for SLPs on Childhood Apraxia of Speech: Let’s Talk!

 You’ve done it!
 You have an awesome therapy plan in place for your student.

-We have our diagnosis, we have identified emerging skills and functional words to target, and have designed a therapy plan with careful consideration to the intensity and frequency of practice and feedback.
+We have our diagnosis, we’ve identified emerging skills and functional words to target, and we’ve designed a therapy plan with careful consideration of the intensity and frequency of practice and feedback.
 As our preschool teacher would say… “Kiss your brain!”

 NOTE: Next time I will be talking about Dynamic Temporal and Tactile Cueing (DTTC) and some awesome therapy techniques, tips, and tricks, so stay tuned, my friends.